Hong Kong Protesters Have a Message for Chinese Visitors

-In their first major protest since an unprecedented break-in at the government complex nearly a week ago, Hong Kong demonstrators marched to a controversial railway terminus Sunday in a symbolic attempt to bring their grievances to Beijing’s doorstep.
+In their first major protest since an unprecedented break-in at the government complex nearly a week ago, tens of thousands of Hong Kong demonstrators marched to a controversial railway terminus Sunday in a symbolic attempt to bring their grievances to Beijing’s doorstep.

-While the previous anti-government protests have mostly converged near the city’s political epicenter, Sunday’s march hopped across the harbor for an inaugural rally in Kowloon, a peninsula connected to the mainland.
+While the previous anti-government protests have mostly converged near the city’s political center, Sunday’s march hopped across the harbor for an inaugural rally in Kowloon, a peninsula connected to the mainland.
+Organizers estimated 230,000 people attended, while police said the crowd size maxed out at 56,000.

 Sunday’s route forged through the heart of the Chinese tourist district and ended at a high-speed train that links the territory to the rest of China.
-As they snaked through mega-malls and high-end hotels, protesters said they aimed to win over their mainland brethren.
+As they snaked through mega-malls and high-end hotels, protesters said they aimed to win over residents of the mainland, where news coverage has mostly been limited to state media’s anti-protester invectives.

 “What little the mainland people might know about these demonstrations is incorrect,” Cherry Chow, a 21-year-old student, tells TIME.
 Chinese media, she said, paints a picture of violence and chaos.
 “They don’t show that most of us are actually peaceful.”